Parameterizing Conjugacy Classes of Unramified Tori via Bruhat-Tits Theory: Introduction

 In Theorem~\ref{thm:maintheorem} the rational conjugacy classes of unramified tori are parameterized in terms of equivalence classes of elliptic triples $(F,\theta,w)$ that arise from Bruhat-Tits theory.
 When $\bG$ is $k$-split, the triples $(F,\theta,w)$ may be described as follows.
 Let $\bA^k$ denote a maximal $k$-split torus in $\bG$.
 Then $F$ is a facet in the apartment of $\bA^k$ in the Bruhat-Tits building of $\bG$, $\theta$ is a subset of a basis for $\Phi(\bG,\bA^k)$, the set of roots of $\bG$ with respect to $\bA^k$, and $w$ is an element of the Weyl group of the reductive quotient at $F$ which preserves the root subsystem in $\Phi(\bG,\bA^k)$ spanned by $\theta$.
 There is a natural notion of equivalence among such triples, and the triple $(F,\theta,w)$ is elliptic provided that $\dim(F) \geq \dim(F')$ for all triples $(F',\theta',w')$ that are equivalent to $(F,\theta,w)$.
 When $\bG$ is not $k$-split, the parameterization is modified to account for the action of the Galois group of $K$ over $k$.

-In the parameterization of maximal unramified tori in~\cite{debacker:unramified}, the triples are all of the form $(F, \emptyset, w)$.
-It is the addition of the datum $\theta$, which has no relationship to $F$, that allows the parameterization of this paper to work.
+If we restrict our attention to the set of triples that are of the form $(F, \emptyset, w)$, then we recover the parameterization of maximal unramified tori of $\bG$ in~\cite{debacker:unramified}.
+It is the addition of the datum $\theta$, which has little or no relationship to $F$, that allows the parameterization of this paper to work.
 In analogy with~\cite{debacker:unramified}, the dimension of the Lie algebra of the maximal $k$-split torus that occurs in the centralizer of an unramified torus parameterized by $(F,\theta,w)$ is equal to the dimension of $F$.

 We now discuss the contents of this paper.
 By way of motivation, in Section~\ref{sec:leviff} we parameterize the finite-field analogue of unramified twisted Levi subgroups; this can be viewed as a natural generalization of the known parameterization, in terms of Frobenius-conjugacy classes in the Weyl group, of maximal tori in finite groups of Lie type.
 In Section~\ref{sec:littlereview} we recall some facts about the relationship between Levi subgroups and various tori in their centers.
-This section also verifies that every unramified torus occurs as the maximal $K$-split subtorus of some maximal $k$-torus.
-In Section~\ref{sec:Kktori} we parameterize, via Bruhat-Tits theory, \emph{all} $k$-tori that split over $K$ and contain the center of $\bG$.
+This section also verifies that every unramified torus occurs as the maximal $K$-split subtorus of some maximal $k$-torus of $\bG$.
+In Section~\ref{sec:Kktori} we parameterize, via Bruhat-Tits theory, \emph{all} $k$-tori that split over $K$ and contain the maximal $K$-split torus in the center of $\bG$.
 Building on this, in Section~\ref{sec:paramunram} we parameterize, as discussed above, the rational conjugacy classes of unramified tori in terms of Bruhat-Tits theory.

 In Section~\ref{sec:stableconj} we define a notion of stable conjugacy for unramified tori and provide a criterion, in terms of the triple $(F,\theta,w)$, to describe when two rational conjugacy classes of unramified tori are stably conjugate.
 We also examine a more general $k$-embedding question.
 Given an unramified torus $\bS$ in $\bG$, a $k$-morphism $f \colon \bS \rightarrow \bG$ is said to be a \emph{$k$-embedding} provided that there exists $g\in \bG(K)$ such that $f(s) = gsg\inv$ for all $s \in \bS(K)$.
 We enumerate, in terms of parameterizing data, the set of $k$-embeddings of $\bS$ up to rational conjugacy.
 Note that the discussion of this result in~\cite{debacker:oberwolfach} is incorrect.